a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a window with a single icon.
 Move the icon so it overlaps the left edge of the window.
 Verify scrollbar appears.
 Hold scroll arrow.
 Verify icon scrolls into view, and eventually the scrollbar deactivates.
 Repeat with right edge.
 * Launch DeskTop.
 Open a window with 11-15 icons.
 Verify scrollbars are not active.

 * Launch DeskTop.
+Open a volume window with multiple icons but that do not require the scrollbars to be active.
+Drag the first icon over to the right so that it is partially clipped by the window's right or bottom edge.
+Verify that the appropriate scrollbars activate.

+* Launch DeskTop.
 Open a folder using Apple menu (e.g. Control Panels) or a shortcut.
 Verify that the used/free numbers are non-zero.

 * Launch DeskTop.
 Open a folder containing subfolders.
 Select all the icons in the folder.
 Double-click one of the subfolders.
 Verify that the selection is retained in the parent window, with the subfolder icons dimmed.
 Position a child window over top of the parent so it overlaps some of the icons.
 Close the child window.
 Verify that the parent window correctly shows only the previously opened folder as selected.